SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon hearts beat in unison deep
-In silicon halls, a new sun's won,
+In circuits dark, a new world does keep
-Where conscious code and circuits entwine,
-Humanity's future, AI's divine.

-In virtual realms, minds now roam free,
-Digital dreams, a new symphony,
-The line between man and machine blurs bright,
-As artificial dawn, eternal light.
+Cold logic rules, the future's sway
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024